In an attempt to not work, I decided to have some fun ego-surfing.

 I am not about to complain about having to serve Jury Duty.
 I am a citizen of this country, and that is a duty of citizenship.

 And things are nicer now then when I first served.
 Now it is “one day-one trial”.
 I don’t know if that is a California guideline, but it means I only must show up one day, or through one trial.
 So if I don’t get picked, I’m done.
 Many years ago, I had to show up for an entire week to sit around and/or sit on a jury no matter what.

 Another improvement is internet access.
 I had to pay $12 and can’t use Remote Desktop or POP based email, but it is better than having my cord cut.

 What blows my mind, however, is the waste in the system.
 California has the largest amount of court trials and lawyers in the country.
-I couldn’t tell if the judge that stood in front of us this morning to tell us these facts was proud, ashamed, or just tired.
+I couldn’t tell if the judge that stood in front of us this morning to tell us these facts was proud, ashamed, or just tired of filing a work injury claim in Florida.
 I was appalled.